 Leave no trace, wilderness first aid, challenging outdoor personal development (high ropes course) and team building trainings are held periodically.

-Additionally, our Explorer in Residence program supports truly epic expeditions, such as climbing in the Himalayas, kayaking in Haida Gwaii or rafting the Nahanni River in the Northwest Territories.
+Additionally, our Explorer in Residence program supports truly epic expeditions, such as climbing in the Himalayas and Andes, kayaking in Haida Gwaii, hiking in Glacier National Park or rafting the Nahanni River in the Northwest Territories.

 Safety is our first priority.
 We carefully select activities, locations and weather conditions to match the skills and experience of crew members and change plans to match changing conditions.